Honda Civic tuning

 Specialists offer an in house Civic engine conversion service and source suitable donor engines, and, also provide additional tuning options on those installations.
 See our forums for details on what our members have done to their Civics and to find out who is worth dealing with in your area.

-Avoid the tempation to fit large 18 inch alloy wheels though, they really don't add to the performance.
-You want to minimize your unsprung weight.
+Avoid the temptation to fit large 18 inch alloy wheels though, they really don't add to the performance or handling.
+You want to minimize your unsprung weight not increase it.

 Source a carbon fibre body panel set, door hood and trunk and make sure you have light wheels.
 The rear seats and carpets can also come out leaving you with a really nifty track day car.

-Please join our other Honda Civic and Type R owners in our members' forum to discuss the many Honda Civic tuning options, problems, and styling ideas or browse our tuning and styling articles using the links across the top.
+Please join our other Honda Civic and Type R owners in our members' forum to discuss the many Honda Civic tuning options, problems, and styling ideas.
+You can also browse our tuning and styling articles using the menu links across the top.